openshift/enhancements/enhancements/ingress/aws-load-balancer-operator.md

 webhooks along with the controller deployment.
 The webhook can be registered with a CA bundle which is used to verify the identity of webhook by the API server.
 The [service-ca controller](https://docs.openshift.com/container-platform/4.9/security/certificate_types_descriptions/service-ca-certificates.html)
-can be used to generate certificates and have then injected into the webhook configurations.
+can be used to generate certificates and have them injected into the webhook configurations.
 The operator will also watch the secret with the certificates so that when the ceritificate is re-newed the pods of the deployment will be also updated so that they start using the new certificates.